 A credit institution's liquidity ratio may be defined as the ratio between its liquid claims and liquid liabilities.
-Regulation No. 905 of December 27, 1999 (cf. Art.
-12 of the Central Bank Act No. 36/2001) stipulates the liquidity ratio of credit institutions.
+Rule no. 386 of May 29, 2002 (cf. Art.
+12 of the Central Bank Act no. 36/2001), stipulates the liquidity ratio of credit institutions.
 The regulation aims to ensure that credit institutions always have sufficient liquidity to meet foreseeable and conceivable payment liabilities over a specified period.
 They are obliged to submit a monthly report to the Central Bank containing data on which calculation of the liquidity ratio is based.
-Claims and liabilities included in these calculations are classified according to time to maturity or liquidity.
+Claims and liabilities included in these calculations are classified according to their nature, maturity and risk.
 The proportion of each category included in the calculation is also specified.
-For example, the total amount of an institution's cash is considered a liquid claim, but only 5% of overdrafts.
-The ratio is calculated for four periods, namely liquidity within one month, from

-See the websites of the Ministry of Commerce (http://www.stjr.is/interpro/ivr/ivr.nsf/pages/log) and Financial Supervisory Authority (http://www.fme.is/fme.nsf/pages/index.html). one and up to three months, from three and up to six months, and from six and up to twelve months.
-The ratio of claims to liabilities which fall due or can be liquidated within the three-month period must not be lower than 1.
-If an institution fails to fulfil the requirements for three-month liquidity, the rules provide for penalties in the form of interest on default which is levied on the shortfall.
+For example, all of an institution's cash is considered a liquid claim, but only 5% of overdrafts.
+The ratio is calculated for four periods, namely liquidity within one month, from one and up to three months, from three and up to six months, and from six and up to twelve months.
+The ratios of claims to liabilities which fall due or can be liquidated within one month and three months shall not be lower than 1.
+If an institution fails to fulfil these requirements, the rules provide for per diem penalties which are levied on the shortfall.
 Credit institutions must also report their liquidity ratios for other periods, although no specific levels are required to be maintained.

-Foreign exchange balance
+Foreign balance

-A credit institution's foreign exchange balance may be defined as the difference between its foreigndenominated assets and liabilities, on and off the balance sheet.
-Foreign exchange balance is, therefore, a measurement of an institution's foreign exchange risk.
-Regulation No. 421 of July 1, 1997 (cf. Art.
-12 of the Central Bank Act No. 36/2001) stipulates the foreign balances of credit institutions and financial intermediaries.
-The regulation aims to limit foreign exchange risk by preventing the foreign exchange balance from exceeding certain limits.
-Two limits are stipulated in this respect.
-One is exposure in individual currencies, which may neither be positive (long) nor negative (short) by more than the equivalent of 15% of equity at the beginning of the year.
-An exception is made for the US dollar, however, where the limit is 20%.
-The other limit applies to the total foreign exchange position in all currencies, calculated in the domestic currency, which is the sum of positions in individual currencies and may neither be long nor short by more than 30% of equity at the beginning of the year.
-Credit institutions are obliged to submit regular reports on their foreign balances to the Central Bank.
-Credit institutions with a balance exceeding the above limits shall take immediate measures to adjust it, and are allowed three days to bring it back within permissible limits.
+A credit institution's foreign balance may be defined as the difference between its foreign-denominated assets and liabilities, on and off the balance sheet.
+Foreign balance is therefore a measurement of an institution's foreign exchange risk.
+Rule no. 387 of May 29, 2002 (cf. Art.
+13 of the Central Bank Act no. 36/2001), stipulates the foreign balances of credit institutions and financial intermediaries.
+The regulation aims to limit foreign exchange risk by preventing the foreign balance from exceeding certain limits.
+Two types of limit are stipulated in this respect.
+One is exposure in individual currencies, which may neither be positive (long) nor negative (short) by more than the equivalent of 15% of equity according to the most recently published financial statements.
+An exception is made for the US dollar and euro, however, where the limit is 20%.
+The other limits apply to the total foreign exchange position in all currencies, calculated in domestic currency, which is the sum of positions in individual currencies and may neither be long nor short by more than 30% of equity according to the most recently published financial statements.
+Credit institutions are obliged to submit regular monthly reports on their foreign balances to the Central Bank.
+Credit institutions with a balance exceeding the above limits shall take immediate measures to adjust it, and it shall be brought inside the permissible limits within three business days.
+If an institution fails to correct its balance within this time limit, the rules provide for per diem penalties.